peachananr/parallax-scroller/README.md

 [View demo](http://www.thepetedesign.com/demos/parallax-scroller_demo.html)

 ## Compatibility
-Modern browsers such as Chrome, Firefox, and Safari on both desktop have been tested.
-Not tested on IE. Parallax is disabled on mobile due to performance.
+Modern browsers such as Chrome, Firefox, and Safari on both desktop and mobile phones have been tested.
+Not tested on IE. Parallax can be disabled on mobile if you see a performance drop.

 ## Basic Usage
 To use this plugin, simply include the latest jQuery library (preferably version 2.0.0 or higher) together with `jquery.parallax-scroll.js` and `parallax-scroll.css` into your document's `<head>` follow by an HTML markup as follows: